radiomix/backup-instance-to-ebs/README.md

 ##**Step 2**: Bundle and register the prepared Instance backed AMI into an EBS backed AMI
 We rely on the Instance to be prepared as in **Step 1** and check the bundle parameters by script `register-ebs.sh`.
-We bundle and unbundle the Instance backed AMI onto an attached EBS volume and register a snapshot and an EBS backed AMI.
+We bundle and unbundle the Instance backed AMI onto an attached snapshot volume and register a snapshot and an EBS backed AMI.
 Each run gets [logged](#logging) to log file `$log_file` in `$log_dir`.

 ```